javierarce/arena-manager/README.md

 This plugin is still in development and has some known limitations:

--   Image and attachment management is not currently supported.
+-   Media and attachment management is not currently supported.
 -   If a channel includes other channels, their contents will not be pulled.
+-   Pulling a block will automatically place it in the corresponding folder based on the Are.na's channel name.

 ### Contributing